dbernheisel/bernheisel.com/posts/20200815-moving-blog.md

 I was initially worried that moving a static site to an Elixir-powered web application would have too many trade-offs, but I was wrong!
 Many static sites today don't offer pre-compiled syntax highlighting, but I was using one, so it's a loss for me.
-Losing the PWA and cached offline access doesn't bother me.
+Losing the PWA and cached offline access don't bother me.

-The "gaining" list is worth it to me, an Elixir developer, because it unlocks some potential for what I want to do.
-I'm thinking of collecting LiveView-powered components, and how else would I be able to show them off without a LiveView site?
+The "gaining" list is worth it to me, as an Elixir developer, because it unlocks some potential for what I want to do.
+I'm considering collecting LiveView-powered components, and how else would I be able to show them off without a LiveView site?
 So, the trade-off is totally worth it to me.